-From the Headmaster - Dr David Nockles
+A welcome from the Headmaster, Dr Nockles

-It is an extraordinary privilege to lead a school that, while holding onto valuable traditions established since its foundation, is innovative, forward thinking and maintains a passion for teaching and learning.
-Our staff is committed to assisting each child to develop as well-rounded individuals ready to lead and participate in their communities.
-Whether in the classroom, on the sporting field, in music ensembles, other performance opportunities, through outdoor education or any of the diverse range of other activities available, Macarthur students are able to broaden their interests and enhance their skills.
-Involvement in these activities helps students to be more settled at school and to develop a more positive outlook on life.
+It is an extraordinary privilege to lead a school that, while holding onto valuable traditions established since its foundation, is innovative, forward-thinking and maintains a passion for teaching and learning.
+Our staff are committed to assisting each child to develop as well-rounded individuals ready to lead and participate in their communities.
+Whether in the classroom, on the sporting field, in music ensembles, other performance opportunities, through outdoor education or any of the diverse range of other activities available, Macarthur students can broaden their interests and enhance their skills.
+Involvement in these activities helps students to enjoy school and cultivate a more positive outlook on life.